TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-twelve-days-to-secure-your-systems.md

 ---
-title: 12 Days of Christmas – 2024 Cybersecurity Edition
+title: 12 Days of Christmas – Reflections from a Pentester
-excerpt: Insights, observations, and reflections from a penetration tester on how to better secure your ~~sh\*t~~ systems.
+excerpt: Secure Your ~~Sh\*tty~~ Systems, 2024 Edition
 tags:
   - software-engineering
   - web